diannedejesus/update_contacts/readme.md

 [] {SORT OF EXTRA} obscure password entry
 [] {SORT OF EXTRA} possibly change the comparison to the verified data when present

-[] {extra} fix the display of comma when no address is present [] {extra} update the dashboard view to have needed data, historical data list view might not be the most pertinent
-- {extra} Import only works if no data is present, this to avoid duplicates
+- done{extra} Import only works if no data is present, this to avoid duplicates
         - [additional] add duplicate detector
-[] {extra} ensure the verified data db doesnt have duplicates [] {extra} review ux to ensure it is understandable by user [] {extra} create process to verfiy credentials for reading and editiong contacts [] {extra} add the count of items to the submitlist page view and if the info has been verified already.
-Perhaps order it by verification status
+[] {extra} ensure the verified data db doesnt have duplicates [] {extra} review ux to ensure it is understandable by user

-[] {extra} modify the submitlist view to not include data since we will only be display unique values and won't represent all changes made.
-This includes timestamp.
+- [ ]Format phones numbers to a standard representation
 - {extra} permit user to post a name to associate number phone number too
     - [additional] Limit the type of phone numbers to match outlooks limits
 - {extra} unify number and type array to avoid errors match number and type

 - {extra} modify form verification code, either integrate a pgk or move it to make it more cleaner and change the way it process information to make it more intuitive for the user.
 Posible not use sessions for this data.